beardymcjohnface/workshop2022/pages/metagenomic-binning.md

 ### Preparing the binning result

 We have to format our binning result so that GraphBin can read the binning result.
-We have provided a script named [prep_result.py](/scripts/prep_result.py) which you can download.
+We have provided a script named [prep_result.py](https://github.com/beardymcjohnface/workshop2022/blob/gh-pages/scripts/prep_result.py) which you can find in the bundled data.
+You can run it as follows.

 ```
 python prep_result.py --binned metabat_bins --output ./
 ```

+### Run GraphBin

-We can run the metaSPAdes version of GraphBin as follows.
+Since, we used metaSPAdes to assembly out data, we can run the metaSPAdes version of GraphBin as follows.

 ```
 graphbin --assembler spades --graph assembly_graph_with_scaffolds.gfa --contigs contigs.fasta --paths contigs.paths --binned initial_contig_bins.csv --output ./